 Apts Colombia is another website where you can search for short-term accommodation.
 However, the apartment descriptions are much briefer and there are fewer cheap options.
 That said, the apartments on offer do appear to be decorated to a high standard and offer all of the amenities you could want.
 They are also all located in decent areas in the city.
 I find the website can be a bit slow to load pages, and it doesn’t seem to cope well if you want to filter your options to a couple of areas, or if you want to change the currency.

-Apartment International offers daily and monthly rentals.
-Their monthly prices start at around $900, so it might be a bit steep for some but the apartments are located in nice areas and have been finished to a high standard.
-So it might be an option to consider just for your first month in the city.
+Life Afar offers daily and monthly rentals.
+Their monthly prices start at around $900, so it might be a bit steep for some.
+However, the apartments are located in nice areas and have been finished to a high standard.
+This might be an option to consider just for your first month in the city.

-Guest to Guest gives you the chance to get some free/very cheap accommodation for a week or two in Bogota or anywhere else in the world because of the free credit you get when you sign up.
-Guest to Guest is a home exchange website which works along the same lines as AirBnB, except that no exchange of money is involved.
+Home Exchange gives you the chance to get some free/very cheap accommodation for a week or two in Bogota or anywhere else in the world because of the free credit you get when you sign up.
+Home Exchange works along the same lines as Airbnb, except that no exchange of money is involved.
 It gives you the option either to organise a free home exchange with someone (so you go and stay in someone’s home while they stay in yours), or you can ‘pay’ for the stay with your “Guest Points”.

 Booking.com is a well-known website for making hotel bookings.
 The other day, I was on the Booking website checking the prices of hotels and hostels in Bogotá, thinking that some people who have just arrived in the city would probably prefer to stay in a hotel while they look for long-term accommodation.
 I found that some hostels were offering beds in dormitories for around $5 dollars a night!
 So if you’re on a strict budget, you might like to consider that as an option.
 (They also advertise apartments and nicer hotels, also at pretty good prices, in case dormitories don’t appeal to you!)